The Masked Singer (German TV series) season 5: Guest panelists

 Various guest panelists appeared as the third judge in the judging panel for one episode.
 These guest panelists included:

 Contestants

-Like in the previous seasons, the fifth season will include 10 contestants.
-According to ProSieben, a special eleventh mask, "Tiger" will not compete in the main competition rather they will be an online exclusive mask who will perform separately and be revealed after the finale of season 5.
+Like in the previous seasons, the fifth season included 10 contestants.
+According to ProSieben, a special eleventh mask, "Tiger" did not compete in the main competition rather they were an online exclusive mask who performed separately and be revealed after the finale of season 5.